blister-pack/wolt_challenge/README.md

 --- INSTRUCTIONS FOR RUNNING THE APP ---

-1. Navigate to source folder:
-    `cd source/`

-2. Start the FastAPI development server:
+1. Start the FastAPI development server:
-    `uvicorn dopc:app --reload`
+    `uvicorn source.dopc:app --reload`

-3. Open browser and navigate to:
+2. Open browser and navigate to:
     `http://127.0.0.1:8000/docs` (default)
     Here you should be able to explore and test the API